-How to play as Phoenix: Valorant's fiery Duelist Agent | Dexerto.com
+How to play Phoenix: Valorant's fiery Duelist Agent - Dexerto

 As Maniac explains, Phoenix is perfect for those who want to play with aggression.
 His Curveballs are perfect for advancing into enemy territory, allowing him to blind enemies holding angles before moving around corners and take much more favorable peeks.

-Without a doubt, Phoenix's Ultimate is the most handy tool in his arsenal...
-Plays that should be high-risk/high-reward can be made without the risk!
-Phoenix can also use it to make a solo entry into an enemy-controlled area, and then trade with his own 'death' if he’s unable to win the duel the first time around.
+Without a doubt, Phoenix’s Ultimate is the handiest tool in his arsenal.
+Plays that should be high-risk/high-reward can be made risk-free!
+Phoenix can also use it to make a solo entry into an enemy-controlled area, trading with his own ‘death’ if he’s unable to win the duel the first time around.

 So, that just about wraps up everything you need to know about Phoenix.
-If you plan on being the first one into a Reactor Site for your team, Phoenix is definitely your go-to Agent.
+If you plan on being the first one into a Reactor Site for your team, they’re definitely your go-to Agent.